U.K. Snap Election Leads To a Hung Parliament

 Britain's Prime Minister Theresa May has won the most seats in the June 8 snap election, but lost her majority to form an effective government.

-With more than 600 seats now declared, the Tories are projected to get 316 seats, according to the BBC, which means voters have elected their second hung parliament in less than a decade.
+With 639 seats declared, the Tories had taken 310 seats.
+They are projected to amass 316 seats, according to the BBC, which means voters have elected their second hung parliament in less than a decade.
 The Conservatives, or "Tories," will now have to rule with the help of other parties.

 The result is being billed as one of the biggest political upsets in the country's history, with the Labour Party defying expectations and projected to gain 265 seats in Parliament.